 The Priestly Schism and the DNA of the Cohanim

 For much of history, the priesthood of ancient Israel has been imagined as a single, continuous institution, passed cleanly from father to son and preserved intact across centuries.
 The modern genetic evidence complicates that picture.
-So do the oldest surviving internal records of the priesthood itself.
+So do the earliest internal records of priestly authority preserved in the Dead Sea Scrolls.
 When these two bodies of evidence are placed side by side, a different structure emerges: not a monolithic lineage, but an early division—one that may still be visible in the biological record.

-This is not an argument for certainty or for rediscovering lost institutions.
-It is an attempt to follow the logic of the data where it leads.
+This is not an argument for certainty or for reconstructing lost institutions.
+It is an attempt to follow the logic of the evidence where it leads.

-At the center of the dispute was authority.
-The Jerusalem high priesthood, in the eyes of the Qumran community, had been seized unlawfully.
+At the center of this conflict is the question of rightful priestly rule.
+The Jerusalem high priesthood is repeatedly depicted as unlawfully constituted.
 Office had become political.
 Sacred time had been corrupted through the use of an improper calendar.
 Ritual was being performed out of lawful order.
-The scrolls refer to the Temple leadership as the “Wicked Priest,” accuse them of defiling the sanctuary, and reject the validity of sacrifices offered under this regime.
-What mattered, in the Qumran view, was not institutional structure but alignment with law.
-Holiness depended on obedience to the correct order, not on possession of office or control of the Temple.
+The texts refer to a “Wicked Priest,” accuse the Temple leadership of defiling the sanctuary, and reject the validity of sacrifices offered under this regime.
+What mattered, in these writings, was not institutional position but alignment with law.
+Holiness was defined by obedience to the correct order, not by control of the Temple.

-The historical record does not preserve genealogies that would allow us to trace the descendants of this community through the centuries.
+The historical record does not preserve genealogies that would allow modern readers to trace these priestly families through subsequent centuries.
 The destruction of the Temple and the upheavals that followed erased most institutional continuity.
-What remain are the texts themselves, Josephus’s descriptions of a priestly sect living apart from the Temple, and later rabbinic memories of contested priesthood, illegitimate appointments, and corruption of sacred office.
-Together, these establish that the priesthood fractured over law, legitimacy, and authority while the Temple still stood.
+What remain are the texts themselves, Josephus’s descriptions of priestly sects living apart from the Temple, and later rabbinic memories of contested appointments and corruption of sacred office.
+Together, they establish that priestly authority fractured over law, legitimacy, and governance while the Temple still stood.

 Separately, modern genetic research into Y-chromosome lineages among men identifying as Cohanim has produced a striking result.
 Rather than one uniform “Cohen” line, the data reveal several related but distinct male-line branches.
 These branches are ancient, tracing back to the Near East, and they divide into a dominant cluster found overwhelmingly within Jewish populations and a smaller, more divergent cluster that appears disproportionately in non-Jewish populations.
 The minor branch is genetically older, more scattered, and far rarer.